 Official Starlink Rental Program

 Individuals have been renting out their Starlink units for years, ever since the Mobile/Roam plan made it possible.
 It looks like Starlink took notice, because they launched their own official rental program.
-Right now, Starlink is only renting to the UK market, but the program could eventually expand to other countries.
+Renting is only an option in select markets.
+To see a list of locations where renting is available, click here.

 You can rent a unit directly from Starlink for £90 per month. £75 of the total is for the monthly service fee, and the remaining £15 is for the hardware rental fee.
 Monthly payments start when you activate the kit, or 30 days after shipping, whichever comes first.
 When you are done with it, simply ship it back, and the billing stops.